Imperial War Museum Duxford: Hangar 4: Battle of Britain Exhibition

 Hangar 4 is one of Duxford's historic hangars, and now houses an exhibition exploring Duxford's history as an operational RAF airfield from the First World War to the Cold War.
-The early period is represented by a Bristol Fighter, a type operated by Duxford's No.2 Flying Training School from 1920.
-The latter period is represented by a Hawker Hunter which flew at Duxford with No. 65 Squadron RAF, a Gloster Javelin, the type which made the last operational flight at Duxford in 1961, and by a Hungarian Mikoyan-Gurevich MiG-21, a common Warsaw Pact jet fighter.
+The early period is represented by a Bristol F.2 Fighter, a type operated by Duxford's No.2 Flying Training School from 1920.
+The latter period is represented by a Hawker Hunter which flew at Duxford with No. 65 Squadron RAF, a Gloster Javelin, the type which made the last operational flight at Duxford in 1961 during the site's operation as an air base, and by a Hungarian Air Force MiG-21, a common Warsaw Pact jet fighter.
 Britain's air defence during the Second World War is particularly emphasised, with exhibits representing the Battle of Britain, the Blitz and the V-1 flying bomb offensive from 1944.
-Notable aircraft include a Messerschmitt Bf 109E which was flown during the Battle of Britain until forced down in Sussex due to engine failure.
+Notable aircraft include a Messerschmitt Bf 109E which was flown during the Battle of Britain until forced to perform a belly landing in a Sussex field due to engine failure.
 It is displayed as part of a tableau showing the crashed aircraft under guard.
 One unusual aircraft on display is the Cierva C.30A autogyro, which was used by 74 (Signals) Wing, based at Duxford, to test the calibration of coastal radar units.

 Hangar 5: Conservation in Action

 Hangar 5, the westernmost original hangar, houses Duxford's aircraft conservation workshops.
 Open to the public, the hangar allows visitors to see museum staff and volunteers at work on a variety of conservation tasks.
 Notable projects include a Mitsubishi A6M Zero fighter acquired from an American owner in 'jungle recovery' condition, and a Royal Aircraft Factory R.E.8 now on display in AirSpace.
 Duxford is a partner with the British Aviation Preservation Council in the National Aviation Heritage Skills Initiative, which has been funded since 2005 by the Heritage Lottery Fund and aims to provide training to volunteers supporting aviation heritage projects.
-It is currently working on the cockpits of a Handley Page Victor (XH669) and a Vickers Valiant (XD826).
+Recent projects include the conservation of a Handley Page Victor (XH669) and a Vickers Valiant (XD826).